PEBL West Africa

 Nesa By Makers Igur1ix0mqm Unsplash (1)

-PEBL West Africa supports academics and students across 12 universities in Ghana and Nigeria to build sustainable capacity for blended learning through expert-led training, collaboration, and the development of quality assured, credit-bearing blended courses.
+PEBL West Africa supported academics and students across 12 universities in Ghana and Nigeria to build sustainable capacity for blended learning through expert-led training, collaboration, and the development of quality assured, credit-bearing blended courses.

 The Partnership